 The support of wonderful trusts and foundations, companies and individuals enables us to help people across the UK to be on top of their money and live happier, more positive lives.
 We have very successful partnerships with a variety of companies who support our work in a variety of ways, and we are always delighted to develop new relationships.
 Supporters who provide us with general funding help us cover the costs of continuing to provide our charity’s services.
 We’d particularly like to thank:

 The Money Charity recently joined CAF Resilience, an exciting new pilot programme designed to provide bespoke support to smaller UK charitable organisations.

 Financial education in schools and with young people.
-A key part of our remit is to keep our workshops free for schools, to ensure we can reach as many young people as possible.
+A key part of our remit is to keep our workshops free for state-funded schools, to ensure we can reach as many young people as possible.
 Support from the following companies and charitable trusts enables us to deliver financial education workshops in schools and colleges across England, Northern Ireland and Wales: